scrapy/scrapy/docs/intro/install.rst

 Download Scrapy from the `Download page`_.
 Scrapy is distributed in two ways: a source code tarball (for Unix and Mac OS X systems) and a Windows installer (for Windows).
-If you downloaded the tarball you can install it as any Python package using ``setup.py``::
+If you downloaded the tarball, you can install it as any Python package using ``setup.py``::

    tar zxf scrapy-X.X.X.tar.gz